sabinach/a4-ludwig-subathon/README.md

 - [JSON Formatter](https://jsonformatter.curiousconcept.com/)

 #### Notes to Self:
-- all dates are converted to EST
+- All dates are converted to EST
-- name equivalents due to hacky legacy code: highlights = events; ludwigModcast = sleepAwake
+- Name equivalents due to hacky legacy code (sigh): highlights = events; ludwigModcast = sleepAwake
-- before scraping, make sure BOTH spreadsheets' COLUMN DIVS are still correct bc it's HARDCODED in the script, and constantly changing in real-time since the subathon is ongoing
+- Before scraping, make sure BOTH spreadsheets' COLUMN DIVS are still correct bc it's HARDCODED in the script, and constantly changing in real-time since the subathon is ongoing
-	* for baddog's spreadsheet, specifically use the "Hours Streamed" and "Subathon Timer" column from the "Calculations" tab
+- For baddog86's spreadsheet:
-- for baddog's spreadsheet:
+	* specifically scrape the "Hours Streamed" and "Subathon Timer" column from the "Calculations" tab
 	* to calculate datetime, add # hr of time streamed to 5pm EST start
 	* hours were manually inserted (via code) from hour 719-727 (1-9pm PST inclusive) with subathon timer linearly decreasing in time from 8-0 hours (inclusive) because at that point the subathon timer was just a countdown since all subs went directly to charity, instead of adding to the timer.
-- for sullygnome
+- For sullygnome:
 	* make sure to convert to EST on the bottom left dropdown of the website before downloading .json

 -----------------------------